Divorce is more or less always atrocious. But it doesn’t always have to be a knock-down drag-out legal brawl, either.

 Here’s what that gets you:

-- A parenting plan that lays out child-related agreements, if you need that (not a bad thing, mama).
+- Parenting plan that lays out child-related agreements, if you need that (not a bad thing, mama)

-- A name-change provision if you want to go back to your maiden name.
+- Name-change provision if you want to go back to your maiden name

-- A 30-minute session with a Wevorce specialist, e-delivery of your paperwork, and the ability to make revisions for 30 days.
+- 30-minute session with a Wevorce specialist, e-delivery of your paperwork, and the ability to make revisions for 30 days

 If you need more help during the process, Wevorce will hook you up with one of its certified pros –– certified financial and legal specialists who are well-versed in the Wevorce online divorce process — at $199 per hour.